wied2000/Getting-and-Cleaning-Data-Course-Project/README.md

 ### 4. Appropriately labels the data set with descriptive variable names.

 - convert all features column into a column (features) that will be split later
-- create new column for dom
+- create new column for variable dom
-- create new column for type body_gravity
+- create new column for variable body_gravity
-- create new column for type acc_gyro
+- create new column for variable acc_gyro
-- create new column for type jerk
+- create new column for variable jerk
-- create new column for type Mag
+- create new column for variable Mag
-- create new column for type dir
+- create new column for variable dir
-- create new column for type stat
+- create new column for variable stat
 - create tidy data

 ### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.